AusRegistry/ari-toolkit/readme.md

 The Toolkit uses the Java VM default character set for character encoding.
 Consequently, the default character set must be UTF-8 to properly parse and encode UTF-8 characters in sent and received EPP messages.
 For English Windows machines, the default character set is typically Cp1252, and can be changed to UTF-8 by setting the `file.encoding` system property to UTF-8.
 This can be done on the command line with the syntax:

     java -Dfile.encoding=UTF-8 ...

 ### Configuration

 Configuration parameters are read from a properties file called toolkit.properties (default) on startup.
 The toolkit.properties file should be in the applications classpath for the Toolkit to read from it.

 Configuration of the following properties is mandatory.
 All other values are set to intelligent defaults.

-* epp.client.clID =
+    epp.client.clID = #?
-* epp.client.password=
+    epp.client.password = #?
-* epp.client.hostname =
+    epp.client.hostname = #?

 The Toolkit is designed to be flexible enough to read properties from any source as long as the data source implements the SessionManagerProperties interface.
 For example, you could source your configuration parameters from an encrypted file by providing an implementation of SessionManagerProperties to read from the encrypted file.

 ### Registrar Responsibilities

-It is your responsibility to protect the Toolkit parameter file which contains the client identifier and password for login, and also to implement suitable mechanisms to protect the cryptographic keys used by the Toolkits’ TLS implementations.
+It is your responsibility to protect the Toolkit parameter file which contains the client identifier and password for login, and also to implement suitable mechanisms to protect the cryptographic keys used by the Toolkitsï¿½ TLS implementations.

 The default log files contain XML sent to and received from the EPP server.
 These log files may contain information of a sensitive nature, for example domain name auth info.
 Clients should take care to ensure this information is accessible only to those that require it.
 Applications may disable logging of commands; however this may impair ability to provide support.

 ## Quick Start Guide